 The BigBlue is not the most impressive on the power output front as it produces just 28 watts.
 But if you just want a solar charger for small devices like your phone, laptop, and camera, it is an okay choice.

-Like the others, the BigBlue has no integrated battery or power bank.
+Like the others, the BigBlue has no integrated battery.
 But you can get one to extend its usability into the night.

 The BigBlue weighs just 1.3 pounds – the third-lightest solar charger in our review.
 Besides being very lightweight, the BigBlue has the third-smallest dimensions when folded.
 It measures 11.1 x 6.3 x 1.3 inches – none of the other solar chargers are as small as this when folded.

-When unfolded, the BigBlue has an effective surface area of around 227.5 square inches.
+When unfolded, it is 227.5 square inches big.
 Unsurprisingly, this surface area is the third-smallest of all the solar chargers in our review.

-Interestingly, even though the effective surface area of the BigBlue is smaller than that of the MOOLSUN, it still has a higher output wattage.
+Interestingly, even though the surface is smaller than that of the MOOLSUN, it still has a higher output wattage.

-Like all the other solar panels, the panel of the BigBlue uses monocrystalline cells.
+Like all the other solar panels, the panel uses monocrystalline cells.
 But remarkably, its rated conversion efficiency is 24% – more than every other solar charger on the list.
 Besides that, a 24% efficiency is awe-inspiring considering the average for monocrystalline solar panels.

-Featuring 3 USB ports, the BigBlue allows for the simultaneous charging of multiple devices.
-Unlike the others, all 3 USB ports of the BigBlue will charge your device at the same rate.
+Featuring 3 USB ports, the BigBlue allows charging multiple devices.
+Unlike the others, all 3 USB ports will charge your device at the same rate.

 The BigBlue appears only to be compatible with mobile devices.
 So, you may be unable to charge your solar generator with it.